Metalkiler/Screw-Process-Anomaly-Visualization-SPAV-/README.md

 <img width="1749" height="792" alt="{FEFA4678-4B3D-4F2B-A8EB-B27E619898DE}" src="https://github.com/user-attachments/assets/d81c207e-2639-427d-bd1f-9b9c495c6814" />

-## Example (codeocean executable run)
+## Reproducible Run
-An [executable example](https://doi.org/10.24433/CO.1214166.v1) is available on CodeOcean.
-We invite users to execute and verify the full executable example to better understand how to operate the module and the types of plots that can be obtained through its functions.
+An [executable example](https://doi.org/10.24433/CO.1214166.v1) is available on Code Ocean.
+We invite users to run and verify the reproducible example to better understand how to operate the module and which types of plots can be obtained through its functions, as well as how to customize them.

 ## Installation Guide